becmacc/beyflow-chat/replit.md

-# BeyFlow Chat - Dopaminergic Web3 Chat Experience
+# BeyFlow Chat - Visual Workflow Automation Platform

 ## Overview

-BeyFlow Chat is a cutting-edge chat application that combines modern web technologies to create an immersive, dopaminergic user experience.
-Built with React 19 and Vite, it features 3D visualizations powered by Three.js, advanced audio processing with ElevenLabs TTS and Web Speech API, and a lightweight automation system called "Banana Flow" for background orchestration.
+BeyFlow Chat has evolved into a visual workflow automation platform where users can connect APIs (ChatGPT, Make.com scenarios), LLMs, agents, and tools together through an intuitive drag-and-drop interface.
+Built with React 19 and Vite, it features a cyberpunk-styled Web3 aesthetic with neon colors, glitch effects, and smooth animations.

+The platform includes a visual workflow builder that lets users create automation flows by connecting trigger nodes (ChatGPT, webhooks, schedules), action nodes (Make.com, OpenAI, Gmail, Discord, Twilio), and logic nodes (conditions, delays, filters).
+It leverages the existing "Banana Flow" automation system for workflow execution and integrates seamlessly with external services.

-The application emphasizes smooth animations, reward-based UI patterns, and seamless integrations with external services like Make.com webhooks, Gmail, and AI providers (OpenAI, Gemini).
-It's designed as a modular, extensible platform with hooks for future Web3 integration including wallet connectivity and 3D avatar identity.
+The application emphasizes a dopaminergic, reward-based UI with cyberpunk styling, minimizable panels for performance monitoring and analytics, and a modular architecture ready for Web3 integration including wallet connectivity and 3D avatar identity.

 ## User Preferences